kubeshop/kusk-gen/docs/ambassador2.md

       --service.port int32                target Service port (default 80)
-      --host string                       the Host header value to listen on --path.base string                  a base path for Service endpoints (default "/") --path.split                        force Kusk to generate a separate Mapping for each operation --path.trim_prefix string           a prefix to trim from the URL before forwarding to the upstream Service --rate_limits.burst uint32          request per second burst
+      --host string                       the Host header value to listen on --path.base string                  a base path for Service endpoints (default "/") --path.rewrite string               rewrite your base path before forwarding to the upstream service --path.split                        force Kusk to generate a separate Mapping for each operation --path.trim_prefix string           a prefix to trim from the URL before forwarding to the upstream Service --rate_limits.burst uint32          request per second burst